 With great power comes great responsibility, yes.
 But what happens when corruption and greed overshadow responsibility and the powerful are allowed to run amuck?
-Such is the question raised in The Boys, a gritty and irreverent black comedy about superheroes out of control and the team trying to stop them, landing on Amazon Prime July 26.
+Such is the question raised in The Boys, a gritty and irreverent black comedy about superheroes out of control and the team trying to stop them.
+Season 2 of The Boys Lands on Amazon Prime on Friday September 4th.

 What The Boys is About